nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-07-20-refactoring-conditional-with-map.md

 }
 ```

-This is a first step and the code is already much clearer.
-Now, the mapping between the weather and the action to perform is explicit and the `start` method will not have to be modified very often.
-When a new case must be handled, it's just a new entry in the `Map`.
+The code is now already much clearer.
+Indeed, the mapping between the weather and the action to perform is explicit, and it is not necessary to modify the `start` method very often: each new case only requires a new entry in the `Map`.

-Nonetheless, this do not solve all problems.
-The class still has to be modified to add a new entry.
-To go further, the `Map` can be passed as a parameter of the constructor.
+Nonetheless, this do not solve all issues.
+In fact, the class still has to be modified to add a new entry.
+So, to go further, the `Map` can be passed as a parameter of the constructor.

 ```java
 public class Day {